DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 | `gcp.cost.amortized.shared.resources.allocated` | All of your Google Cloud Platform amortized costs, with additional breakdowns and insights for container workloads.
 Requires [container cost allocation][14].|

 ### Container allocation
-**Container allocation** metrics contain all of the same costs as the GCP metrics, but with additional breakdowns and insights for container workloads.
-See [container cost allocation][14] for more details.
+**Container allocation** metrics contain all of the same costs as the Google Cloud Platform metrics, but with additional breakdowns and insights for container workloads.
+See [Container Cost Allocation][14] for more details.

 ## Further reading
 {{< partial name="whats-next/whats-next.html" >}}